slatedocs/slate/source/includes/ui-hooks-reference/_index.html.md

 </pre>

 <span class="description">
-When a rule containing an app action is triggered, the Rules Engine will make a Platform UI request to the app to inform the app to run the configured app action.
+When a rule containing an app action is triggered, the Rules Engine will make a Workflow App request to the app to inform the app to run the configured app action.
 The resulting status code will indicate to the Rules Engine whether the action was successfully completed and, if not, specify a cause for the error.
 </span>

 </section>